Limboid/ainimal-zookeeper/README.md

 ```

 - Environments are defined in a similar way.
 They can be loaded from common third-party frameworks too.
 (See `AInimal.Environment`)

+- Zookeeper selects a driver implementation that best fits the model and environment languages.
+If both are written in python, the python driver is used.
+If both are written in javascript, the javascript driver is used.
+If both are written in c++, the c++ driver is used.
+If the language is mixed, the python driver is used.
+(Only pure python is currently supported)

 - The client provides a a minimally complex, user-friendly interface to the AI models and environments running on the server.
   - Example: If the server does not offer the client the ability to create environments or launch models, those pages are not shown.